 The thought pleased her, but she knew Zeus would retaliate if she did so.
 He had given her orders to observe and report to the council every full moon.
 She knew it was one of his better moments, to observe the Macedonian army which had drawn so many divisions on Olympus.
-Artemis reasoned that there very well might be godly interference during this expedition, which is something that Artemis hoped would happen, as it would allow her to vent her frustrations into thrashing a God or Goddess that tried their luck against the will of Olympus.
+Artemis reasoned that there very well might be godly interference during this expedition.
+Artemis had hoped that would happen, as it would allow her to vent her frustrations.
+It was a rare occasion when she could thrash a God or Goddess that tried their luck against the will of Olympus.

 Of course, she still wished someone else could watch the Macedonians.
 Selene for instance.
 She had nothing better to do.

-She sighed and looked down to the encampment another time.
+She signed, and looked down to the encampment another time.
 She only had a couple more hours until her duty was done for the night, it was no use whining about her appointment anymore.
-However, something caught her eye.
+But something caught her eye.

 An overwhelming fury arose from her, and she felt the very air around her spark and roar with energy.
-She let the energy pour into herself and burst into her divine form, ready to flash down in an instant to save this woman and teach these Macedonian animals a lesson about the power of a Goddess of Maidens.
+She let energy pour into herself and burst into her divine form.
+The air around her crackled as she was ready to flash down in an instant to save this woman and teach these Macedonian animals a lesson about the power of a Goddess of Maidens.
 But several shouts stopped her, and her curiosity got the better of her.
 She let her divine form flicker away, seeing a commotion going on below next to the woman.

-A man, fully dressed in worn armor shouted while running up to the Companion.
-Before the would-be rapist could react, the man delivered a swift punch to the Companion's jaw, which sent him reeling backwards, away from the terrified woman.
-The Companion, who was drunk and heavily bearded as Artemis now saw, snarled and advanced on the man.
-He was youthful, but Artemis blinked in fascination as he ducked under the Companions wild punch with impossible speed.
+A man, fully dressed in worn armor shouted, while running up to the Companion.
+Before the would-be rapist could react, the man delivered a swift punch to the Companion's jaw, which sent the Companion reeling backwards, away from the terrified woman.
+The Companion, who was drunk and heavily bearded as Artemis now saw, snarled and advanced on the man who had intervened.
+He was youthful, but Artemis blinked in fascination as he ducked under the Companions wild punch with impressive speed.
 Without pause, the man pivoted to the left and slammed his elbow into the drunken fool's jaw, knocking him out.

-The commotion lasted all but seconds, but, already, there were groups of soldiers and women crowding around, having watched the short fight.
-Alexander himself came out of a tent, two women following him, all of them half-dressed.
+The commotion lasted all but seconds.
+But already, there were groups of soldiers and women crowding around, having watched the short fight.
+Alexander himself came out of a tent, two women following him, both half-dressed.
 The crowds parted for the young King, but Alexander paid no mind, Artemis guessed the only thing on his mind was to end this affair at hand.
 Artemis was at a loss for words, as she watched the King of Macedon approach the woman's savior.
-They had a one on one conversation until the King's bodyguards stood by their King, as well as other men, who all were armored with Macedonian craftsmanship.
+They had a conversation, until the King's bodyguards stood by their King, as well as other men, who all were armored with Macedonian craftsmanship.
 Artemis cocked her head, and concentrated, wanting to hear the conversation.
 After a moment, voices floated up to the chariot as if the men were standing on the chariot itself, speaking normally.

 "They are Kleitos's own men!
-Of course, they would say that.
+Of course they would say that.
 My King, I have grown up with you, you know me, I am not blind nor unreasonable.
 Ask the woman herself, I stopped Kleitos from forcing himself upon her."
 The gathering turned to the woman, who was silent.
-The reason was evident, and Artemis sighed as she saw that the woman had fallen into unconsciousness.
+The reason was evident, and Artemis sighed as she saw that the woman had fell into unconsciousness.